1978 World Tour – US: DECEMBER

 know how many of you remember those old time carnivals that used to come

 through.
 In the 50’s, remember them?
-Every one of them used to have what
+Every one of them used to have what they

-He’s a man, you pay 25 cents to see a geek in a sideshow.
+a man, you pay 25 cents to see a geek in a sideshow.
 The man eats a live

 chicken.
 He bites its head off, finishes that.
 Then he proceeds to eat the rest